-- III.
-It is the policy of Louisiana Healthcare Connections that continuation of (iNO) therapy is medically necessary when meeting the following: - 1.
-Member/enrollee has previously met initial approval criteria, and one of the following: - a.
-Continues to require iNO as evidenced by a continued O2 requirement of 80 to 100%; in the absence of iNO - b.
-A weaning protocol for the iNO has been initiated after a four to six hour period of stability, indicated by O2 requirement decreased/decreasing to 60 to 80% or OI ≤ 10 .
+- II.
+It is the policy of Louisiana Healthcare Connections that, while the medical literature predominantly does not support the use of inhaled nitric oxide (iNO) in premature infants < 34 weeks gestational age at birth, requests for initiation of iNO therapy in these infants may be reviewed on a case-by-case basis with consideration of the criteria for premature newborns \geq 34 weeks gestational age at birth in section I. - III.
+It is the policy of Louisiana Healthcare Connections that continuation of (iNO) therapy is medically necessary when meeting the following: - A. Member/enrollee has previously met initial approval criteria and one of the following: - 1.
+Continues to require iNO as evidenced by a continued O2 requirement of 80 to 100% in the absence of iNO; - 2.
+A weaning protocol for the iNO has been initiated after a four-to-six-hour period of stability, indicated by O2 requirement decreased/decreasing to 60 to 80% or OI \leq 10.